-Resource 10 - I need more tests - A Photo Story: This is a photo story which takes you through the experience of having more tests, from receipt of results letter to attendance at the hospital.
+Resource 10 - Having more tests - Currently being developed: This is a photo story which takes you through the experience of having more tests, from receipt of results letter to attendance at the hospital.
 It explains each stage in detail with photos of real people in real environments.
 It is designed to support women that need more tests and want to know what will happen next.
 The aim is to reduce anxiety by providing clear information about the things that are important to persons with disabilities.

-Resource 11 - I need more tests - A Plain English Story: This is a version of Resource 10 for women that prefer information without images.
+Resource 11 - Having more tests - Plain English version - Currently being developed: This is a version of Resource 10 for women that prefer information without images.